stacklok/codegate-docs/docs/toolhive/how-to/registry.md

 thv registry list
 ```

-This command displays a list of servers with their name, and description,
+This command displays a list of servers with their name, description, transport
-transport method, and the number of stars and downloads to help you identify the
+method, and the number of stars and downloads to help you identify the most
-most popular and useful servers.
+popular and useful servers.

 Example output: